menascii/Cryptocurrency-Converter/README.md

 Modified to include multiple cryptocurrencies.

-Added features include image logo to corresponse selected cryptocurrency.
+Added features include image logo to correspond to selected cryptocurrency.

 This project is set up to add more cryptocurrencies and images.